 These chains were also the subject of another stage fatality rumor, but that also didn’t become reality until much later.
 The Dead Pool is the first stage you see when you start the game, and due to its cool look and stage fatality (which everyone probably saw their first time playing the game and losing to the computer) it’s become just about as iconic as the Living Forest.
 The Dead Pool has shown up in a few of the later games as well.

-The 32X version improved dramatically on these areas and is actually supposed to be the best MKII console port of its day, but not many people played it because it’s on the 32X.
-The PC version is one of the better ports once again and should run fine in Dosbox, although the quality of the music leaves a lot to be desired.
-The Saturn and PlayStation also received MKII ports eventually, but those versions are plagued with frequent load times and don’t really seem to be worth hunting down unless you want to own every MK release ever.
+The 32X version improved dramatically on the shortcomings of the Genesis port and is actually supposed to be the best MKII console port of its day, but not many people played it because it’s on the 32X.
+The PC version is one of the better ports once again and, after many years, is now available on GOG.com as part of the Mortal Kombat 1 + 2 + 3 pack.
+The quality of the music leaves a lot to be desired, but aside from that it’s probably the best port of its era.
+The Saturn and PlayStation also received MKII ports eventually, but those versions are plagued by frequent load times and don’t really seem to be worth hunting down unless you want to own every MK release ever.